bassetlamraoui/progres-algeria-extension/README.md

 Feel free to open an [Issue](https://github.com/bassetlamraoui/progres-algeria-extension/issues) or submit a pull request if you have suggestions or improvements.
 📣 **Have an idea or bug to report?** [Create an issue here »](https://github.com/bassetlamraoui/progres-algeria-extension/issues/new/choose)

 ---

-## 📄 License

-Licensed under the MIT License — free to use, modify, and distribute.

----